Spring at last! Woof and Meow, are we prepared?

 As the temperature rises, parasites begin to spread.
 Not only are they bothersome for you and your pet, they can also transmit diseases or cause infections in our little friends:

-?ticks can infect the blood with Lyme disease, ehrlichiosis and more
+ticks can infect the blood with Lyme disease, and more

-?fleas can cause intestinal infestations such as roundworms or tapeworms
+fleas can cause intestinal infestations such as tapeworms

-?mosquito and sandflies bites – in particular when traveling with your pet in Europe – might result in filariasis or leishmaniasis respectively
+mosquito and sandflies bites – in particular when traveling with your pet in Europe – might result in filariasis or leishmaniasis

 There’s no need to be overly alarmed though, you should simply be aware of the problem and take some precautions – as prevention is better than cure!

-Your vet will be able to advise you on all the strategies you can apply to keep your pet safe and sound, according to its lifestyle (e.g. whether it ventures outside, or you live in the city or countryside etc.).
+Your vet will be able to advise you on all the strategies you can apply to keep your pet safe and sound, according to their lifestyle (e.g. whether they venture outside, or you live in the city or countryside etc.).
 However our vet has provided some of the main ones below.